jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 * is the brake being pressed?
 * was the start button pressed?

-and the :ref:`truth table` for when the key is :green:`close` and the brake is being :green:`pressed`, will be
+and the :ref:`truth table` for when the key is :green:`close` and the brake is being :green:`pressed`, is:

 ==============  ==================  ==================  ===========
-key             brake               start button        output
+key             brake               start               output
 ==============  ==================  ==================  ===========
 :green:`close`  :green:`pressed`    :green:`pressed`    :green:`ON`
 :green:`close`  :green:`pressed`    :red:`NOT pressed`  :red:`OFF`